stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 To enable you to share common tfvars across all of the contexts for a unit, the directory `tf/contexts/all/` contains one `.tfvars` file for each unit.
 The `.tfvars` file for a unit in the `all` directory is always used, along with `.tfvars` for the current context.

 The tooling creates each new context as a copy of files in `tf/contexts/template/`.
-It uses `standard.tfvars` to create the tfvars files that are created for new units.
+It copies the `standard.tfvars` file to create the tfvars files that are created for new units.

 To avoid issues, I recommend that you use context names that only include lowercase letters, numbers and hyphen characters, with the first character being a lowercase letter.
 Avoid defining context names that are longer than 12 characters.

 > Contexts exist to configure TF.
 To avoid coupling live resources directly to individual contexts, the tooling does not pass the name of the active context to the TF code, only the `environment` name that it specifies.

-### Variants
+### Tracks

-The variants feature creates extra copies of units for development and testing.
-A variant is a separate instance of a unit.
-Each variant of a unit uses the same configuration as other instances with the specified context, but has a unique identifier.
-Every variant is a TF [workspace](https://opentofu.org/docs/language/state/workspaces), so has separate state.
+The tracks feature creates extra copies of infrastructure for development and testing.
+A track is a separate instance of a unit.
+Each track of a unit uses the same configuration as other instances with the specified context, except for a unique identifier.

+Every track is a separate TF [workspace](https://opentofu.org/docs/language/state/workspaces), so it has a separate state.
+The tracks feature uses TF workspaces in a standard way, and only adds a convention to ensure that every copy has a separate identifier.
+Use the `track` identifier in resource names to avoid conflicts between copies of a unit.

+This enables us to run multiple sets of infrastructure from the same TF module.
+Each set of infrastructure may use the same version of the module, or different versions of the TF module from different versions in source control.
+For example, use this feature to deploy copies of the infrastructure from different feature branches of the project.

+These alternate copies can be kept as long as is needed, and updated just like the main deployments from a module.
+Once a copy is no longer required, you can destroy it without affecting any of the other copies.

-> If you do not set a variant, TF uses the default workspace for the unit.
+> If you do not specify a track, TF uses the default workspace for the unit.

 ### Managing Resource Names

-Use the `environment`, `unit_name` and `variant` tfvars in your TF code to define resource names that are unique for each instance of the resource.
+Use the `environment`, `unit_name` and `track` tfvars in your TF code to define resource names that are unique for each instance of the resource.
 This avoids conflicts.

 For convenience, the code in the unit template includes locals and outputs to help with this:

 - `tft_handle` - Normalizes the `unit_name` to the first 12 characters, in lowercase
-- `tft_standard_prefix` - Combines `environment`, `variant` and `tft_handle`, separated by hyphens
+- `tft_standard_prefix` - Combines `environment`, `track` and `tft_handle`, separated by hyphens

 To avoid compatibility issues, I recommend that you use names that only include lowercase letters, numbers and hyphen characters, with the first character being a lowercase letter.
-Avoid defining environment and variant names that are longer than 7 characters, and unit names that are longer than 12 characters.
+Avoid defining environment and track names that are longer than 7 characters, and unit names that are longer than 12 characters.

 To ensure that the template code is compatible with older versions of Terraform, it currently does not use validations on the tfvars.

-> The test in the unit template includes code to set the value of `variant` to a random string with the prefix `tt`.
-If you use the `variant` in resource names, this ensures that test copies of resources do not conflict with existing resources that were deployed with the same TF module.
+> The test in the unit template includes code to set the value of `track` to a random string with the prefix `tt`.
+If you use the `track` in resource names, this ensures that test copies of resources do not conflict with existing resources that were deployed with the same TF module.

 ### Shared Modules